bhavyasd/IBM-DataScience-Certificate/README.md

 # IBM Data Science Professional Certificate

-This repository contains all the work (labs) I've completed as part of the IBM Data Science professional Certificate.
+This repository contains all the work (labs, assignments) I've completed as part of the IBM Data Science professional Certificate.

 ## Courses Completed: